THIS IS A SPOILER FREE REVIEW

 Well, what can i say?
 If the cover art/illustration does not draw you in, i do not know what does.

 It IS serialized by Comic GT, which is famous for their aesthetically pleasing and wonderful illustrations.
 Heck even their website looks amazing and presentable.
-But i digress, it is made possible by an artist called "INI" who draws almost all of the illustrations and art work done for this manhwa with sometimes help from the people from Comic GT.
-The 2 main heroines drawn, Wi-na and Shi-An are drawn really-really beautifully which to me, makes me feel more attached and drawn in even more than usual.
+But i digress, it is made possible by an artist called "INI" who draws almost all of the illustrations and art work done for this manhwa with sometimes help from the people of Comic GT.
+The 2 main heroines drawn, Wi-na and Shi-An are drawn really-really beautifully, which to me, is really a great eye-candy.

 Shi-An on the other hand feels like a "plugin" character so that there will be a contesting female heroine for the the main male character (Wi-Jin).
-Although both back stories are explored further, the obvious hints of Wi-Na's backstory was really intriguing and fascinating to guess who Wi-Na is most of the time (Maybe it's just me).
+Both back stories will be explored further but the obvious hints of Wi-Na's backstory was really intriguing and fascinating for me to explore further towards Wi-Na's backstory most of the time since she IS the cover art/poster girl (Maybe it's just me).

-The other characters are not really interesting at all which makes them forgettable easily since they do not really progress the story but only is there to progress a certain part or create tension towards a certain event/incident.
+The other characters are not really interesting at all which makes them forgettable easily since they do not really progress the story but will only be there to progress a certain part or create tension towards a certain

 I personally love the funny and perverted humour injected towards the 3 characters daily interactions such as Wi-Jin's obsession towards Wi-Na and Wi-Na being too bossy towards the Wi-Jin (Maybe im a masochist?).
-The suspense and the build up to know the root cause of the problems were decent despite it being stretched-out for a bit too long although foreshadowed since the beginning.
-The other "small" arcs building it up towards the end was anticipatively worth it as the resolution and ending was some-what bittersweet.
+The suspense and the build up to know the root cause of the problems were understandable despite it being stretched-out for a bit too long although foreshadowed since the beginning.
+The other "small" arcs building it up towards the end was anticipatively worth it as the resolution and ending was some-what bittersweet although rushed to an extent.

 This manhwa is not for everyone unfortunately.
 It appeals to those who prefer and favour the supernatural and comedic genre through the use of very vibrant and colourful illustrations.